cogini/mix_deploy/README.md

 Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)
 and writes it to a file.

-**Runtime** settings are dynamic and may change every time the application starts.
-For example, if we are running in an AWS auto scaling group, the IP address of the server normally changes every time it starts.
+**Dynamic** settings may change every time the application starts.
+For example, the IP address of the server may change if it is rebooted.

-`deploy-runtime-environment-file` reads config from `cloud-init` and writes it to an environment file `#{runtime_dir}/runtime-environment`.
+`deploy-runtime-environment-file` reads config from `cloud-init` and writes it to an environment file `#{runtime_dir}/environment`.

 Similarly, `deploy-runtime-environment-wrap` gets `cloud-init` metadata, sets environment vars, then launches the main start script.
 This is probably best done